-Never use a high pressure water jet on electronic parts, plastic components, signs, bearings, control valves, cylinders or the oil tank.
+Never use a high pressure water jet on electronic parts, hose reels, cable reels, plastic components, signs, bearings, control valves, cylinders or the oil tank.
 Only the cranes surface may be cleaned with a high-pressure jet cleaner.

 Always lubricate after cleaning the crane.